-Bit map protocol is collision free Protocol in In bitmap protocol method, each contention period consists of exactly N slots. if any station has to send frame, then it transmits a 1 bit in the respective slot.
-For example if station 2 has a frame to send, it transmits a 1 bit during the second slot.
+Bit map protocol is collision free Protocol.
+In bitmap protocol method, each contention period consists of exactly N slots.
+If any station has to send frame, then it transmits a 1 bit in the corresponding slot.
+For example, if station 2 has a frame to send, it transmits a 1 bit to the 2nd slot.

 Generally, high numbered stations have to wait for half a scan before starting to transmit low numbered stations have to wait for half a scan(N/2 bit slots) before starting to transmit, low numbered stations have to wait on an average 1.5 N slots.